brycewray/hugo-site/content/posts/2019/12/packing-up.md

 [^CRA]: Same is true for Create React App, for that matter, but that's a completely different subject.

 So, I began to wonder, what if I could learn to use Eleventy with a bundler?
-Eleventy by itself is pretty cool---but, with a bundler, too&nbsp;.&nbsp;.&nbsp;.?
+Eleventy by itself is pretty cool---but, with a bundler, too&nbsp;.&nbsp;.&nbsp;.&nbsp;?

 ## A leg up